University of Wollongong in Dubai

 The University of Wollongong in Dubai (UOWD) جامعة ولونغونغ في دبي) is an offshore campus of the University of Wollongong in Dubai, United Arab Emirates.
-Established in 1993, the university is located in the Dubai Knowledge Park and serves over 3,500 students from more than 108 countries.
+Established in 1993, the university is located in the Dubai Knowledge Park and serves over 5,000 students.

 Unlike other foreign universities in the UAE, the University of Wollongong in Dubai is an autonomous and separate entity.
 While affiliated to the University of Wollongong in Australia, it remains a distinct university that is independent from the mother institution.

 History

 In 1993, the University of Wollongong in Australia opened what was to become the University of Wollongong in Dubai in the United Arab Emirates.
 Initially called the Institute of Australian Studies (IAS), this centre made UOW the first foreign university to open a campus in the UAE, and the first Australian tertiary institution represented in the GCC.
 IAS initially offered English language programs, before becoming a 'feeder college' by 1995, where students completed part of a degree in Business or IT in Dubai before moving to Australia to complete their studies.
 In 1999, it was the first foreign-owned institution in the world to be issued a licence from the Federal Government of the United Arab Emirates, and was formally opened as University of Wollongong, Dubai Campus in October 2000.
 It was officially incorporated as University of Wollongong in Dubai in 2004.
+In 2009, UOWD launched the Study Abroad in Dubai programme, which enables students from overseas universities to spend a semester in Dubai, encouraging the study of Arab history and the Arabic language.
+Students who have completed one year of study at any university are eligible to apply.
+The programme costs around Dh41,300, including tuition, accommodation, and other fees.
+In 2010, UOWD became the first private university in the UAE with federal accreditation to offer PhD programmes, introducing a Doctor of Business Administration programme following approval from the CAA.
+In 2014, UOWD and the Awqaf and Minors Foundation launched an initiative offering annual scholarships to orphaned students in need of financial support.
+Two students received full scholarships to start their courses in September of that year.
+During the COVID-19 pandemic, UOWD consulted with students regarding their preferred class times and introduced distance learning, online masterclasses, virtual tours, and digital classroom environments.
+In 2015, UOWD awarded degrees to 545 undergraduate and postgraduate students, making it the largest graduating cohort in the university's first 22 years.
+In 2025, Kean University announced a partnership with UOWD.
+This covers potential student and faculty exchanges, collaborative research projects, joint conferences, and the exchange of academic information and materials.